 The Law School designates certain courses as "Bridge-to-Practice Courses" or "Bridge Courses."
-A Bridge Course is the culmination of the student's transition from theory to practice, after the student's completion of a Residency.
-Bridge Courses can be offered in any subject area, and students may choose the course that matches their area of interest.
-Bridge Courses may involve an extended simulation, a field component, or a live-client experience in the relevant practice area and could involve other educational approaches at the professor's discretion.
-Bridge Courses will provide students opportunities to: (1) exercise professional judgment, (2) evaluate legal strategies, (3) build on and apply legal knowledge from other courses to novel factual situations, (4) synthesize legal knowledge from across doctrinal areas, and (5) practice advanced oral and written communication skills.

-Bridge Courses offered during the Fall 2024 trimester:
+A Bridge Course helps further your transition from theory to practice, after you complete a Residency.
+Bridge Courses are offered in a variety of subject areas, and you may choose the course that matches your area of interest.
+Bridge Courses may involve an extended simulation, a field component, or a liveclient experience in the relevant practice area, and could involve other educational approaches at the professor's discretion.
+Bridge Courses give you opportunities to exercise professional judgment, evaluate legal strategies, build on knowledge from other courses and apply it to novel facts, synthesize legal knowledge from across subject areas, and practice advanced oral and written communication skills.
+Bridge-to-Practice courses offered during the Fall 2025 trimester:

 Advanced Family Law

 Capstone Leadership

+Complex Civil Litigation

 Criminal Pretrial Practice

 General Externship

 Humanitarian Immigration Law Clinic

 In-House Corporate Counsel

 Law Firm Management

 Negotiations

 Small Business & Entrepreneurship Clinic

+Sports Law Practice

+Well-Being as Lawyers